 As the results were not satisfying, we still made another test-run with the same parameters.
 However, this time, the model performed slightly better.
 The model mostly achieved tiles of 128 and 256.Nonetheless, the regression line shows that the batch and reward per batch were still negatively correlated.

-1.4.3 Third test-run

 As we weren’t satisfied with the results, we searched for projects, which implemented DQN for the game 2048.
 We found the paper of Kaundinya, V., Jain, S., Saligram, S., Vanamala, C.K, Avinash, B. (2018), who did a similar analysis as we did.
 In this fourth test-run we used the parameter of this paper, to see if their parameter would enhance our model.
 Therefore, we defined alphas as 0.009 and gamma as 0.9.
 The number of episodes remained 5000.
-Similar to the second part of the third test-run, there is negative correlation and maximal value where either 128 or 256.
+Similar to the second part of the third test-run, there is negative correlation and maximal values reached where mostly 128 and some 256.
 However, comparing the reward statistic, with the second test-run, it was only half as high.